 New T-Shirt Designs available weekly at Textual Tees.
-Sign up for our newsletter to get $1 off all new design releases and access to limited edition tank tops and hoodies.
-New T-Shirt Designs Available every week.
+Sign up for our newsletter to get a discount off all new design releases.
+Check back often as new designs are released daily.

 More Info Behind New T-Shirt Designs